Cooking Gorgeous

 Kuru Fasulye

 In Turkey, every "lokanta" (a small restaurant that serves cheap, cheerful but tasty ready-made meals) has this famous dish on its menu.
-I have been to one of them in Istanbul that only serves "Kuru Fasulye and Turkish Rice Pilaf" dished up together.
+I have been to one of them in Istanbul that only serves "Kuru Fasulye and Turkish Rice" dished up together.

-Kuru Fasülye is usually accompanied by some crusty Dutch Oven Sourdough Bread and Pickled Cucumber - Salatalik Tursusu.
-They only had the vegetarian version and it tasted so divine that we all asked for the second one!
+Kuru Fasulye is usually served with crusty sourdough bread and Pickled Cucumber - Salatalik Tursusu on the side.
+They only had the vegetarian version and it tasted so good we all asked for a second bowl.

 There are many different variations of this popular bean stew and my favorite is the one cooked with lamb.
 You can use beef instead of lamb or add pastirma (air-dried beef popular in Turkey) for a stronger flavor.

-The vegetarian version of Kuru Fasülye is as delicious as the meaty one.
-Add some extra vegetables such as carrots, celery, or peppers, use vegetable stock, and have a delicious vegetarian bean stew.
+The vegetarian version of Kuru Fasulye is just as delicious as the meaty one.
+Add some extra vegetables such as carrots, celery, or peppers, use vegetable stock, and you'll have a delicious vegetarian bean stew.

 Why This Recipe Works?

-• This delicious stew is very easy to make with a few ingredients you might have in your pantry/fridge.
+• This stew comes together with a handful of ingredients you probably already have in your pantry or fridge.

 Ingredients You'll Need